 As the Biden administration moves to build international consensus around a set of possible punitive measures, Germany is clearly the linchpin.
-Securing the support of Europe’s biggest economy will be key to both messaging and implementation of whatever is decided.
+Securing its support will be key to both messaging and implementation of whatever is decided.

 Germany’s business ties with Russia could provide leverage, but they could also prove a hindrance for forging a united front toward Moscow.
 Despite strong criticism from the U.S., the center-left government of new Chancellor Olaf Scholz hasn’t shown itself willing to block the start of natural gas deliveries through a newly built pipeline linking Russia and Germany — a move that would hurt both countries.

-Under Merkel, Germany persuaded the Biden administration last year not to impose sanctions on the company building the Nord Stream 2 pipeline, which many believe will leave Europe beholden to Russia for energy and Ukraine more vulnerable.
+Germany has adopted a less confrontational stance toward Russia compared with many other European nations.
+Under Merkel, it persuaded the Biden administration last year not to impose sanctions on the company building the Nord Stream 2 pipeline that many believe will leave Europe beholden to Russia for energy and Ukraine more vulnerable.

 Both Democratic and Republican lawmakers in Washington have blamed Nord Stream 2 for increasing Russia’s leverage over Germany and limiting what Berlin would be willing to do in response to a new invasion.
 Germany, like much of the European Union, is heavily reliant on Russian natural gas.